HaHAjax/HaHAjax/README.md

 Currently self-teaching myself Godot & Blender (making a kart game similar to Mario Kart, big first step I know)

-Any help on Godot or Blender would be greatly appreciated!
+Any help on Godot, Blender or GIMP would be greatly appreciated!

 Reach out to me at unoreverse632@gmail.com